clamsproject/aapb-annotations/january-slates/readme.md

 * Slate Start ,- When the slate starts appearing.
 (See Decisions).
 Format likely "hr:mn:se:fr" out of 30 fps.
 * Slate End   ,- When the slate stops being shown on screen.
 (See Decisions)
 * Writing Types,- Slates contain written information.
 Much of this material is from the early days of tv. eg. "handwritten", "typed" or "other"
-* Recorded/Digital - _unknown what this column pertains to_
+* Recorded/Digital - _TODO:unknown what this column pertains to_
 * (empty)
 * (empty)
 * (comma)